 Dentobunka-jin:

 Dentoubunka-jin stands for the classical side of Japanese culture.
-We organise different activities once every four weeks on Monday, where we do all kinds of fun things, like tea ceremonies, calligraphy, story telling, going to kyuudou (Japanese archery) and more.
+We organize different activities once every four weeks on Monday, where we do all kinds of fun things, like tea ceremonies, calligraphy, story telling, going to kyuudou (Japanese archery) and more.
 Some of these activities are quite easy to set up, while others require some more work beforehand.
 The jin members work to make these activities as enjoyable as possible.

 Dounyuu-jin:

 Dounyuu-jin is responsible for planning all Kinjin activities during the TU/e introduction week and potentially the Fontys introduction week.
 The jin typically does the following things: holding meetings, attend meetings with other associations, arrange a time and location for activities with the Central Introduction Committee (CIC) of the TU/e, arrange volunteers and arrange materials.
-Since the introduction week is a yearly event, this jin is cleared of all members every year.
+Since the introduction week is an annual event, this jin is cleared of all members every year.

 Eiga-jin: